hyperledger-solang/solang/docs/language/functions.rst

 (also known as abi encoded) and passed to the program.
 The function selector is what the runtime program uses to determine what function was called.
 On Substrate, the function selector is generated using a deterministic hash value of the function name and the arguments types.
-On Solana, the selector is a SHA-256 hash of the function name preceded by the ``global:`` prefix.
+On Solana, the selector is known as discriminator and is calculated as a SHA-256 hash of the function name preceded by the ``global:`` prefix.

 The selector value can be overriden with the ``selector=hex"deadbea1"`` syntax, for example: